How to Expand and Collapse Rows in Excel (with Easy Steps)

 Get FREE Advanced Excel Exercises with Solutions!

 When you deal with a big dataset, sometimes you need to collapse and expand rows to have a better and more compact version of your dataset.
-It not only helps to arrange data but only shows a proper view.
+It not only helps to arrange data but also shows a proper view.
 This article will give you a useful overview of how to expand and collapse rows in Excel.
 I hope you enjoy this and gather more knowledge about Excel.

 Here we will learn how to Expand and Collapse Rows in Excel.